Saxophonist, Recording Artist, Educator

 Nicholas Payton, pianist Cyrus Chestnut, bassist Rodney Whitaker, and drummer Clarence Penn, and "Inspire Me," realeased on the Herb Harris music label in October 2013, and features trumpeter Antoine Drye, Saxophonist and vocalist, Herb Harris, pianist Kevin Hays, bassist Greg Wiliams, and drummer Rodney Green.

-In January 2013, Tim also received a “Jazz Legends” award, from Penn State University Harrisburg Campus at their Martin Luther King Commemoration Lecture Series.
+In January 2013, Joined the Jazz Orchestra of Philadelphia under the direction of Terell Stafford, and also received a “Jazz Legends” award, from Penn State University Harrisburg Campus at their Martin Luther King Commemoration Lecture Series.